Narsinh Mehta: Time in Junagadh

 In Junagadh, Narsinh lived in poverty with his wife and two children, a son named Shamaldas, and a daughter for whom he had special affection, Kunwarbai.
 His popularity grew as a bhajan singer, as he sang and danced the praises of Krishna in the company of all, regardless of gender, class, and caste.
 The Nagar Brahmin community, which Narsinh belonged to, found it offensive that Narsinh associated with those deemed a lower caste.
-The Nagar Brahmins were considered "high ranking", and known for their elegant manners, musical skills, and court appointments.
+The Nagar Brahmins were considered "high ranking," and known for their elegant manners, musical skills, and court appointments.
 Many Nagar Brahmins at the time worshipped Shiva, and some sources state this contributed to their opposition and torment of Narsinh, who was an ardent Krishna devotee.

 Narsinh's autobiographical works as well as later compositions from other poets provide a glimpse of certain key incidents from his life, depicting Narsinh's bhakti towards Krishna.

 The wedding of Shamaldas

 The family priest of an influential individual named Madan Mehta, came to Junagadh in search of an appropriate partner for Madan Mehta's daughter.
 A local Nagar Brahmin suggested the priest meet Narsinh's son Shamaldas, hoping the priest would experience Narsinh's poverty and spread this news to other towns.
 However, the priest approved of Shamaldas and announced the engagement.
-Narsinh invited Krishna to the wedding, much to the ridicule of the other Brahmin's who mocked Narsinh's poverty and hopes that Krishna would help him.
+Narsinh invited Krishna to the wedding, much to the ridicule of the other Brahmins who mocked Narsinh's poverty and hopes that Krishna would help him.
 The wedding party of Shamaldas, full of people with meager means, departed Junagadh and arrived with much pomp and grandeur beyond everyone's expectations.
 It is believed that Krishna miraculously provided Narsinh's family with everything needed to celebrate the wedding of Shamaldas.

 Putrah Vivah or Shamaldas no Vivah is a composition that depicts this incident and portrays Krishna coming to the aid of his devotee.